corda/corda-docs/content/en/docs/corda-enterprise/4.6/cordapps/token-sdk-introduction.md

 {{< /note >}}

-## Upgrade from V1.1 to V1.2
+## Upgrade from V1.1 to V1.2.1

-If you have developed a CorDapp that uses the Tokens SDK V1.1, you can upgrade to 1.2.
+If you have developed a CorDapp that uses the Tokens SDK V1.1, you can upgrade to 1.2.1

 ### Compatibility

-Both versions 1.1 and 1.2 of the Tokens SDK are compatible with **platform version 5 (Corda release 4.3)** and higher.
+Version 1.2.1 of the Tokens SDK is compatible with **Corda release version 4.6** and higher.

-### Changes in V1.2
+### Changes in V1.2.1

-The main changes in the Tokens SDK V1.2 are designed to improve application of the SDK for those using a Java code base.
+The main changes in the Tokens SDK from V1.1 to V1.2.1 are designed to improve application of the SDK for those using a Java code base.

 Overview of changes:

 * All of the utility methods, subflows and RPC enabled flows have been annotated with @JVMOverloads to ensure the appropriate Java constructors are generated where the source Kotlin constructor contains nullable arguments.
 This ensures a seamless experience when using the Tokens SDK from a Java code base.
 * The `selection` and `money` `.jar` files have been moved into the `workflows` `.jar` file.
+* Upgraded database interaction for compatibility with Corda 4.6 and Corda Enterprise 4.6.

 To upgrade from Tokens SDK V1.1 to V1.2: